pesu-dev/pesuacademy/.github/SECURITY.md

 ## Important Disclaimer

-PESUAcademy Package acts solely as a package for authenticating PESU credentials via the PESU Academy service.
+PESUAcademy Package acts solely as a package for authenticating and retrieving PESU credentials via the PESU Academy service.

 - We **do not control or take responsibility** for any third-party applications or services that use this package.
 - Users and developers should exercise caution when using or integrating with applications built on top of this package.